dancju/dancju.github.io/_posts/2015-01-07-prolog-tsp.md

 ## Held-Karp algorithm

-This implementation is far from elegance.
-You can see a C thinking style in this code.
-I tried to write a better one but bogged into bugs of mystery.
-Hopefully I will reimplement this algorithm again someday.
+This following implementation is far from elegance.
+You can perceive a C thinking style in this code.
+I tried to make a better one but bogged into bugs of mystery.
+Hopefully I would revise this piece of code someday.

 ```prolog
 arc(a, b, 10).